 University of Colorado Denver Business School's AACSB Accreditation

-The Business School at the University of Colorado Denver has sustained AACSB accreditation at both undergraduate and graduate levels for 25 years.
+The Business School at the University of Colorado Denver has sustained AACSB accreditation at both undergraduate and graduate levels for over 28 years.

 The AACSB accreditation entails a meticulous internal review and evaluation process.
 During this review period, the school must develop and implement a mission-driven plan to satisfy 21 quality standards relating to faculty qualification, strategic management of resources, and interactions of faculty and students.
 Other key measures include a commitment to continuous improvement and achievement of learning goals in degree programs.